ann1ejohansson/2026-quitting-error-types/README.md

  -  context-specific covariates (home/school, domain)
  -  surprise (delta)

+where states are defined by engagement (e.g. on-task / off-task; persisting / soft-quitting).

 ### data

 I start by exploring (a training subset of) multiplication data from 2021 to 2024.